tchuam0215/Data-ScrapingPersisting/Readme.md

 4) Delete the data into mysql database
 5) Reload the data into a new database

-To run the project :
+## To run the project in the bash command :

-in the bash command :
+- $ scrapy crawl CveScrapping
-$ scrapy crawl CveScrapping
+- then you check data in json and csv file

-# then you check data in json and csv file
+you can also do :

-you can also :
+- sqlite3 vulnerabilities.db
-# sqlite3 vulnerabilities.db
+- select * from vulnerabilities

-# select * from vulnerabilities
+to check the data are correctly added to sqlite embebbed vulnerabilities.db database